Shanghai – Beijing

 Day 9/Tue: Beijing – Home City (B)

 Free morning.
-Transfer to airport to board your return flight.
+Transfer to airport to board by taxi on your own for your return flight.
 Arrive home the same day.

 Contact us for printer-friendly PDF file

 |Shanghai||3||Sheraton Shanghai Hongkou or similar||luxury|

 |Beijing||4||New Otani Chang Fu Gong or similar||luxury|

 |Sep 03 (Thur)||Sep 11 (Fri)||$1980/$1490||$890/$670|

 |Oct 05||Oct 13||$1980/$1490||$890/$670|

 |Oct 19||Oct 27||$1980/$1490||$890/$670|